Somayyah/lfs/env-variables_commands_locations.md

 ```
 # As lfs

-	## To illustrate the current search paths and their order
+	## After you set up the cross-compilation toolchain.
+To illustrate the current search paths and their order

 	$LFS_TGT-ld --verbose | grep SEARCH